yashpatil-1/Echelon-25/README.md

-# **Recruit AI**
+# **RecruiterAI**

-Recruit AI is an **AI-driven recruitment tool** designed to simplify the hiring process by integrating resume parsing, job description (JD) analysis, and recruitment automation.
+RecruiterAI is an **AI-driven recruitment tool** designed to simplify the hiring process by integrating resume parsing, job description (JD) analysis, and recruitment automation.
 The project is built using **Flask** and multiple Python scripts, allowing users to perform **data-driven hiring analysis** with ease.

 ## **Project Setup**